Three years full-time.

 Up to six years part-time.

-2017 entry: 110 UCAS tariff points (or above)
+96 UCAS tariff points (or above)

-The BSc in Computer games programming at the University of Suffolk offers a dynamic and comprehensive syllabus that will equip you to enter the games industry with the confidence to succeed.
+The BSc in games programming at the University of Suffolk offers a dynamic and comprehensive syllabus that will equip you to enter the games industry with the confidence to succeed.
 Tutors with industry experience of both games programming and design will guide your studies.

 The degree is designed to build your skills as a graduate.
 You will develop a solid understanding of computer science and an expansive knowledge of game development.
 With this skill set you can go on to work in a range of roles at games and software development studios.

 All students on Games Programming are offered the opportunity to form their own independent games studios as part of their final year studies, this is through our collaboration with the Eastern Enterprise Hub.

-After the course Students can apply for work within a range of programming disciplines, from gameplay programmers to graphics and shader developers.
+After the course, students can apply for work within a range of programming disciplines, from gameplay programmers to graphics and shader developers.
 There is also scope for software development roles outside of the games industry or students can progress to postgraduate study.

 Fees and finance

-- Full-time Tuition fee: £9,250 p.a.
+- Full-time tuition fee: £9,250 p.a

-- Part-time Tuition fee: £1,454 per 20 credits (Please contact the Infozone for further information).
+- Part-time tuition fee: £1,454 per 20 credits (please contact the Student Centre for further information)

-- At the University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
+At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with you course that you will need to budget for.
-See Course Costs.

-2018 entry: 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC).
+96 UCAS tariff points (or above), CCC (A-Level), MMM (BTEC)